ctm/mb2-doc/src/friends.md

 So, read the following page (click on the > at the right of this page or the word [Demo](demo.html) in the index on the left) and try the demo.
-Then, at 5pm Pacific or 8pm Pacific use the horrible interface to play with great people.
+Then, at 5pm Pacific or 8pm Pacific, use the horrible interface to play with great people.
 Someday you can look back wistfully when you're playing on a great interface with horrible people...